sylvainbx/rust-book-fr/FRENCH/src/ch09-01-unrecoverable-errors-with-panic.md

 end of a vector, which will cause a call to `panic!`</span>
 -->

-<span class="caption">Entrée 9-1: Tentative d'accéder à un élément en dehors de
+<span class="caption">Encart 9-1 : Tentative d'accéder à un élément en dehors de
-la fin d'un vector, ce qui provoque un `panic!`</span>
+l'intervalle d'un vecteur, ce qui provoque un `panic!`</span>

 <!--
 Here, we’re attempting to access the 100th element of our vector (which is at